 San Geronimo Valley Planning Group

-We are the oldest environmental organization in the Valley serving the community since 1972 and are all-volunteer.
-We developed the 1977 Community Plan (updated 1997) that guides us in advocating our mission to protect and preserve the Valley’s natural resources and rural character.
-Meetings include project reviews, presentations by experts, and discussions about Valley projects/programs.
-We organize educational workshops; work closely with the County and MMWD; seek restoration grants; and promote Valley Clean-Up Day.
-We meet at the Community Center the second Monday of the month, at 7:30 pm September through June.
+We are the oldest environmental organization in the Valley serving the community and are all-volunteer.
+We played a major role in the development of the 1977 Community Plan (updated in 1997) that guides us in advocating our mission to protect and preserve the Valley’s natural resources and village rural character.
+The annually elected Steering Committee represents the membership.
+Meetings include county requests for design reviews and open discussions about community projects and programs.
+We organize educational presentations by experts, host a Speaker Series and work closely with the County of Marin and Marin Municipal Water District.
+Members receive a monthly agenda and vibrant newsletter.
+The membership meets at the Wilderness Way Environmental Center, at 1 Lagunitas School Road, the 2nd Monday of the month at 7:30pm from September through June.
 Membership is required to vote.
 Valley residents are welcome.

-We offer peace, joy and fellowship for you to explore your faith, support your family, share love and forgiveness, and put your values into action.
-We meet every Sunday at 11 am for worship and Christian education.
+We offer peace, joy and fellowship for you to explore your faith and spirituality.
+We also offer support for your family, we share love and forgiveness, and we provide opportunities to put your values into action, such as helping with Valley food distribution.
+We meet every Sunday at 11am for worship and Christian nurture.
 We host special services for the entire Valley at Thanksgiving, Christmas, and Easter.
 We welcome everyone into our church family and have a special love of children.
-We support local food drives, a community benevolence fund, preschool scholarships, and other Valley activities.
-Our choir invites everyone who loves to sing.
+We support local and regional hunger programs, a community benevolence fund, preschool scholarships, and other Valley activities like 12-step programs.
+Our choir invites everyone who loves to sing harmoniously!

 Spirit Rock Meditation Center